chriskpalmer/vzome-sharing/_posts/2026-07-10-OctCathedralStepsV7-13-36-56.md

 ---
 title: OctCathedralStepsV7
 description: A 3D design created in vZome.
-From a sketch done in 2011 updated in 2021.
+From a sketch done in 2011 uploaded in 2021.
 image: https://chriskpalmer.github.io/vzome-sharing/2026/07/10/13-36-56-OctCathedralStepsV7/OctCathedralStepsV7.png
 published: true
 layout: vzome